juliamertz/homeassistant-rosepine-theme/README.md

 ## Usage

-1. Open Home Assistant
-2. Download your favourite variant of rosé pine located in `/themes/` (Both the regular and moon version include dawn as a light option)
+1. Download your favourite variant of rosé pine located in `/themes/` (Both the regular and moon version include dawn as a light option)
-3. Move the downloaded folder into `[home assistant config]/themes/`
+2. Move the downloaded folder into `[home assistant config]/themes/`
-4. Restart home assistant.
+3. Restart home assistant.

 ## Gallery